 This is an ethical brand that I feel good about.

 The style and cut would make me look sophisticated.

-Quality is huge when it comes to brand perception.
+Quality is huge when it comes to brand perception and brand value.
 The markers of quality come from product or service attributes, and a respondent’s opinion tends to be formed from a variety of experiences and perceptions of these.
-Defining your metrics for this variable will be a journey of discovery, with a bit of in-survey detective work to establish the links between product feature and quality perception.
+Defining your metrics for this variable will be a journey of discovery, with a bit of in-survey detective work to establish the links between product features and quality perception.
 Some areas to start with include:

 - how the experience measures up to its specifications or marketing

 How would you describe our products to a friend or family member?